 We usually ignore minor cuts and scratches on our bodies with the intention they will heal on their own.
 But sometimes, these minor cuts can turn to lead to fatal issues like sepsis.

 Sepsis causes 37,000 death every year, according to a report by DailyMail.
 Your skin acts as a shield against any foreign organism and your internal body parts.

 If exposed to an unhealthy environment, harmful and toxic bacteria may enter your body through these tiny wounds and harm your health destructively.

 Sleeping less has the same negative effect as oversleeping.

 Sleep deprivation is the condition of not having enough sleep while affecting the brain and cognitive function adversely as a result.

-This can cause you to fall asleep at the wrong places, like while driving, which may cause accidents.
+This can cause you to fall asleep in the wrong places, like while driving, which may cause accidents.
 A CDC report states that drowsy driving is one of the major causes of 72,000 crashes.